joevidal5/ChallengerBackendJr/README.md

 4. Install the required dependencies:

-- pip install Flask Flask-SQLAlchemy psycopg2-binary Flask-Migrate
+- pip install -r requirements.txt

 5. Create a .env file and set the database URI as DATABASE_URI and an SECRET_KEY: